The Co-op and Covid-19

 Work with Us

 Finally, we ask all of our members, shoppers, and employees to partner with us in this.
 Please be courteous and mindful as you shop, realizing we are all working through these challenges together.
 Please be patient when needing to wait, or when a product is unavailable due to supplier issues.
-Social distancing is key – please stay 6 feet away from other shoppers and store employees.

 If you are not comfortable shopping in-person, we offer a Curbside Pickup Service for Co-op Members.